Tips to help you this tax time

 Essentials to strengthen your small business

-Are you looking to improve your financial, record-keeping and business knowledge to support your business' long-term health?
+Are you looking to improve your financial, record keeping and business knowledge to support your business' long-term health?

-The ATO have launched a free online learning platform to help small businesses understand how to handle their tax and super basics.
+The ATO have recently launched a free online learning platform to help small businesses understand how to handle their tax and super basics.

 You can pick and choose a specific learning pathway relevant to your needs, where you’re at in the business lifecycle and the industry you’re in.
+You can also complete each course at your own pace by saving your progress and coming back another time.

 Download the ATO app and use Digital ID

 The ATO app is a simple and easy way you can access and manage your tax and super on the go.
 The ATO app is free to download and use.
+As an individual or sole trader, you can quickly access your personal tax and super information in one place.

-You can use the myDeductions tool in the ATO app to scan receipts, track expenses and log work-related trips to stay on top of your vehicle expenses.
+There are also several helpful features and tools you can use.
+You can use the myDeductions tool in the ATO app to scan receipts, track expenses and log work-related trips to stay on top of your vehicle.

-To take advantage of all the app features and personalise your experience, create a myGov account and link it to the ATO.
+To take advantage of all the app features and personalise your experience, create a myID account and link it to the ATO.
 When setting up, secure your sign in and use a Digital ID set to the highest level you can achieve.

 Ask for help if you need it

-Remember, it's important to lodge, and pay in full and on time.
+Remember, it's important to lodge and pay in full and on time.
 If you're worried you won't be able to lodge and pay by the due date, contact your registered tax professional or visit the ATO website to find out what support options are available to you.